 Exceptional service in the national interest

-What will the future of electricity distribution look like?
-Sandia’s Renewable Energy and Distributed Systems Integration (RDSI) program is helping to develop and validate solutions to the challenges facing the nation’s energy providers, supporting rapid decarbonization while addressing reliability, resilience and cybersecurity needs to maintaining this critical infrastructure; building the next generation of interconnected systems and microgrids.
+Sandia’s Renewable Energy and Distributed Systems Integration (RDSI) program is helping to develop and validate solutions to the challenges facing the nation’s electricity systems.
+Our research supports rapid decarbonization while addressing reliability, resilience, and cybersecurity.
+We are helping design and build the next generation of interconnected systems and microgrids.